-Spring, with new life popping up everywhere, is the source of many an impulse to start afresh.
-The spring cleaning tradition reaches back a long way, as Country Magazine’s readers’ tales of spring cleaning with their families attest.
-Apply the tradition to the mess of files and financial records — paper and virtual — that have piled up in your life.
+Spring — with new life popping up everywhere — is the source of many an impulse to start afresh.
+The spring cleaning tradition reaches back a long way, and you can apply it to the mess of files and financial records — paper and virtual — piled up in your life.

 Here’s how to get going:

 A project like spring cleaning can eat you alive if you don’t set limits.
 Decide what you want to accomplish.
 You can always return to the job next week or next year, so make it manageable.
 Some ideas include:

 - Clear out two years’ worth of old tax documents.

 - Sort through one or two boxes of old papers or file cabinet drawers.